J. J. Thomson

-In 1897, Thomson showed that cathode rays were composed of previously unknown negatively charged particles (now called electrons), which he calculated must have bodies much smaller than atoms and a very large charge-to-mass ratio.
-Thomson is also credited with finding the first evidence for isotopes of a stable (non-radioactive) element in 1913, as part of his exploration into the composition of canal rays (positive ions).
+Sir Joseph John Thomson (18 December 1856 – 30 August 1940) was a British physicist whose study of cathode rays led to his discovery of the electron, a subatomic particle with a negative electric charge.
+In 1897, he showed that cathode rays were composed of previously unknown negatively charged particles (now called electrons), which he calculated must have bodies much smaller than atoms and a very large charge-to-mass ratio.

+In 1906, Thomson was awarded the Nobel Prize in Physics "in recognition of the great merits of his theoretical and experimental investigations on the conduction of electricity by gases."

+Thomson is credited with finding the first evidence for isotopes of a stable (non-radioactive) element in 1912, as part of his exploration into the composition of canal rays (positive ions).
 His experiments to determine the nature of positively charged particles, with Francis William Aston, were the first use of mass spectrometry and led to the development of the mass spectrograph.

-Thomson was awarded the 1906 Nobel Prize in Physics for his work on the conduction of electricity in gases.

-Thomson was also a teacher, and several of his students also went on to win Nobel Prizes.
+Thomson was an influential teacher, and seven of his students went on to win Nobel Prizes: Ernest Rutherford (Chemistry 1908), Lawrence Bragg (Physics 1915), Charles Barkla (Physics 1917), Francis Aston (Chemistry 1922), Charles Thomson Rees Wilson (Physics 1927), Owen Richardson (Physics 1928) and Edward Appleton (Physics 1947).

-Education and personal life
+Biography

-Joseph John Thomson was born on 18 December 1856 in Cheetham Hill, Manchester, Lancashire, England.
+Joseph John Thomson was born on 18 December 1856 in Cheetham Hill, Manchester.
 His mother, Emma Swindells, came from a local textile family.
 His father, Joseph James Thomson, ran an antiquarian bookshop founded by Thomson's great-grandfather.
-He had a brother, Frederick Vernon Thomson, who was two years younger than he was.
-J. J. Thomson was a reserved yet devout Anglican.
+Joseph John had a brother, Frederick Vernon Thomson, who was two years younger than he was.
+Thomson was a reserved yet devout Anglican.

+Education

-His early education was in small private schools where he demonstrated outstanding talent and interest in science.
-In 1870, he was admitted to Owens College in Manchester (now University of Manchester) at the unusually young age of 14 and came under the influence of Balfour Stewart, Professor of Physics, who initiated Thomson into physical research.
-Thomson began experimenting with contact electrification and soon published his first scientific paper.
+Thomson's early education was in small private schools where he demonstrated outstanding talent and interest in science.
+In 1870, he was admitted to Owens College in Manchester (now the University of Manchester) at the unusually young age of 14, and came under the influence of Balfour Stewart, Professor of Physics, who initiated him into physical research.
+He began experimenting with contact electrification and soon published his first scientific paper.
 His parents planned to enroll him as an apprentice engineer to Sharp, Stewart & Co, a locomotive manufacturer, but these plans were cut short when his father died in 1873.

-He moved on to Trinity College, Cambridge, in 1876.
-In 1880, he obtained his Bachelor of Arts degree in mathematics (Second Wrangler in the Tripos and 2nd Smith's Prize).
-He applied for and became a Fellow of Trinity College in 1881.
-Thomson received his Master of Arts degree (with Adams Prize) in 1883.
+In 1876, Thomson moved on to Trinity College, Cambridge.
+In 1880, he received his B.A. in mathematics (Second Wrangler in the Tripos and 2nd Smith's Prizeman).
+He applied for and became a Fellow of Trinity College the following year.
+He obtained an M.A.
+(Adams Prizeman) in 1883.